This post contains affiliate links. Please read my disclosure policy to learn more.

 It’s portable.
 It’s high in protein.
 It can be eaten with your hands.
 And in my humble opinion, it is a much better option than processed sugary snacks.

-I’ve often been asked whether or not you can freeze string cheese.
-So today, I want to walk you through what I know about freezing string cheese.
+I’ve often been asked often, “Can you freeze string cheese?”
+So today, I want to walk you through what I know about freezing string cheese sticks.

-The reason this is a hotly debated topic is due to the quality of the string cheese once thawed.
+While it is perfectly safe to freeze string cheese, some people refuse to freeze it.
+The reason is due to the quality of the string cheese once thawed.
 Some hate it, others find it tastes fine to them.
 Either way, it is still safe to consume!

 What I have personally found is that your results may vary depending on the brand of string cheese, how the string cheese was frozen, and long it was frozen.